yamt/jsonsink/README.md

   of the conversion from binary numbers to strings. (itoa/dtoa)

   * `jsonsink+snprintf`, `cJSON`, `Parson`, and `snprintf` use libc snprintf for the conversion.
-They typically uses "%1.17g" printf format for double.
+They typically use "%1.17g" printf format for double.
-    `cJSON` uses "%1.15g" if it's enough to maintain round-trip conversions for the value and otherwise falls back to "%1.17g".
+    `cJSON` uses "%1.15g" if it's enough to maintain the round-trip conversion for the specific value and otherwise falls back to "%1.17g".

   * `jsonsink+jnum`, `RapidJSON`, and `LJSON` use more performant implementations of the conversion.

-  * `FlatBuffers` is very fast because it doesn't involve the conversions.
+  * `FlatBuffers` is very fast because it doesn't involve the conversion.

   * In case you are interested in this area, there are dedicated benchmarks out there.